NotiCast/device-bootstrap/README.md

 # Raspberry Pi Bootstrap
 <!-- vim:set et sts=0 sw=2 ts=2: -->

+## Flash Drive Configuration

+To configure a NotiCast device, you can place the following files on the root of a flash drive:

+- `iot-endpoint` - A file containing the NotiCast AWS IoT endpoint
+- `cert.crt` - An AWS-validated IoT Certificate
+  - If obtained from Amazon, this is `certificate.pem.crt`
+- `key` - The private key associated with the certificate
+  - If obtained from Amazon, this is `private.pem.key`

 ## Environment Variables

 Change these as you see fit.
 It is advised to go through the script to make